-6 Semantics and Modality
+6 Semantics and modality

-This essay has concerned itself with the interactions between different linguistic expressions of modality- counterfactual conditionals and counterfactual possibility modals.
+This essay has concerned itself with the interactions between different linguistic expressions of modality-counterfactual conditionals and counterfactual possibility modals.
 I've presented evidence for two inference patterns, IA and IB, that establish inferential links between modals and conditionals.
 As I've shown, the unified strict analysis directly explains both as semantic validities, and any theory which makes both valid is equivalent to the unified strict analysis.
 Although the variable analysis easily validates IA, I've argued that it faces serious difficulties in explaining away IB as a merely pragmatic or discourse-based inference.
-Further, alleged counterexamples to the unified strict analysis only bolster its evidential position as compared to the variable analysis.
+Further, alleged counterexamples to the unified strict analysis.
 Together, these considerations constitute my case for the unified strict analysis of modals and conditionals, and by extension, for the strict analysis of conditionals, and against the variable analysis.

-These conclusions offer a new perspective on the enduring debate between strict and variably strict theories of the conditional.35 With plausible accounts of the the linguistic evidence on both sides, as well as unanswered questions, it can look like the dispute has reached an impasse.
+These conclusions offer a new perspective on the enduring debate between strict and variably strict theories of the conditional.
+With plausible accounts of the linguistic evidence on both sides, as well as unanswered questions, it can look like the dispute has reached an impasse.
 In this essay, I hoped to have tipped the balance in favor of the strict analysis by drawing attention to a new source of linguistic evidence, and a new set of arguments.